 Comment to footnote wa):

 This footnote concerns digital data exchange based on Recommendation ITU-R M.1842 [4], which describes different data exchange systems excluding VDES.
 A regional utilisation was supported by Asian and African countries.
 Only one system is operating in CEPT and is on a national basis only, using frequencies not related to footnote wa).
-Furthermore this Recommendation describes systems to merge two and four 25 kHz channels to achieve 50 or 100 kHz bandwidth using multiple 25 kHz contiguous channels.
+Furthermore, this Recommendation describes systems to merge two and four 25 kHz channels to achieve 50 or 100 kHz bandwidth using multiple 25 kHz contiguous channels.
 The aim is to identify the relevant channels to permit the utilisation of a regional VDES.

 Decision on implementation of Footnote wa):